 Denali is not closed in winter!
 This far north, winter is the predominant season.
 During this time, snow blankets the park, daylight disappears, and temperatures can plunge to a frigid -40 F (-40 C).

 Even with the short days and chilly temperatures, there is still a lot to do here.
 Though the Denali Park Road typically closes at Mile 3 for several months, there is plenty to do for those prepared for the cold and outdoor recreation or sightseeing.

 Winter Visitor Center

 At Mile 1.4 on the park road is the Murie Science and Learning Center (MSLC), which acts as Denali's winter visitor center.
-The winter season begins in late September, and runs until early May.
-For winter 2021-2022, the Murie Science and Learning Center will be open when local COVID-19 transmission rates are low.
+The winter season runs from late September until early May annually.

 Indoor Picnic Area